Skip to main content

 • class-based: handlers live on a class decorated with @app.cls(...)

-Both compile down to the same core runtime concepts.
+Both compile down to the same runtime concepts.
 The important rule is that you do not mix them in one app.

 Functional style